This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1932 – In Atlanta, Georgia, mobster Al Capone begins serving an eleven-year prison sentence for tax evasion.

-1945 – World War II: British forces liberate Neuengamme concentration camp near Hamburg.
+1945 – World War II: The liberation of the Neuengamme concentration camp near Hamburg by the British Army.

-1945 – World War II: The North Germany Army surrenders to Field Marshal Bernard Montgomery.
+1945 – World War II: The surrender of the North Germany Army to Field Marshal Bernard Montgomery.

 1946 – In San Francisco Bay, U.S. Marines from the nearby Treasure Island Navy Base stop a two-day riot at Alcatraz federal prison.
 Five people are killed in the riot.